 Ingredients for Gazpacho

 1 Kilo of tomatoes – very ripe is ideal, even over ripe is fine!

 3 tablespoons of a good vinegar – wine is good, cider even better

 Pinch of sea salt and a dollop of black pepper

 A thick slice of good bread (optional – some people love it with bread, some prefer a smoother soup)

 If using the bread, soak it in water, then squeeze it

-Some say you should peel the tomatoes and even de seed them, we don’t!
+Peel the tomatoes and some even de seed them, we don’t!
 Just chop them roughly.

 Peel the cucumber and chop it.